Here are my top 10 kitchen organizing tips that will create your dream kitchen.

 Open shelving is also a smart solution for kitchens that lack cabinet space.
 Adding shelves will give you plenty of extra space at a fraction of the cost of cabinet installation.

 4. Bring Charm to Everyday Items

 Most people spend a lot of time in their kitchen.
 Whether you love to cook or not, the kitchen is a space visited many times during the day.
 The kitchen is also a favorite gathering space for visitors and family.

 By bringing beautiful accessories and organizing this space with charm, you’ll make it just the way you like it and enjoy being here so much more.

 Use a beautiful appetizer dish or tray to corral all you need by the sink (or cooking area).
 Place your dish soap in beautiful containers and voilá; you have a pretty station.

 5. Put the Pantry in a Drawer

-Using uniform food containers you can organize your pantry in a drawer and place all your grains, flour, sugar, pastas next to your cooking station.
+Using uniform food containers, you can organize your pantry in a drawer and place all your grains, flour, sugar, and pasta next to your cooking station.

 The jars in this image look a lot like IKEA’s 365 Food Storage Containers.
 Ranging from $1.99 to $3.99 makes this an affordable kitchen organizing project.